hainayanda/Pharos/README.md

 }
 ```

-It will generate Observable of all combined value but optional, since some value might not be there when one of the observable is triggered.
-To make sure that it will only called triggered when all of the combined value is available, you can use `compactCombine` instead
+It will generate an Observable of all combined values but is optional since some values might not be there when one of the observables is triggered.
+To make sure that it will only be called triggered when all of the combined value is available, you can use `compactCombine` instead

 ```swift
 class MyClass {